Reflexology &

 Face Reflexology – Clooney Concept (FRCC)

-Face Reflexology using the Clooney Concept is a unique form of facial body mapping that blends traditional eastern acupressure points with western reflexology zones.
+Created by Reflexologist Catherine Clooney, this unique form of facial body mapping blends traditional eastern acupressure points with western reflexology zones.

-Just like the feet, the face holds reflex points that correspond to different systems and organs within the body.
-This gentle yet powerful treatment promotes deep relaxation whilst supporting healthy circulation to the facial muscles, often leaving the skin with a refreshed, natural glow.
-It’s an ideal option for those who love Reflexology but may be unable to receive foot treatments.
+Just like the feet, the face holds reflex points that correspond to different organs and systems within the body.
+FRCC helps to rebalance your body by applying specific, but gentle pressure to those corresponding areas on the face.
+This is a soothing, slow and rhythmical treatment, that promotes deep relaxation, supports healthy circulation to the facial muscles, and often leaves the skin with a refreshed and natural glow.
+FRCC is also a good option for those who enjoy Reflexology but may be unable to receive foot treatments.

 Please note that Reflexology does not claim to diagnose or cure but can be beneficial for those with chronic or recurring conditions.
 It is a complementary therapy and not a substitute for medical care.

-Always consult your healthcare provider first for any urgent health concerns.
+Always consult your GP first for any urgent health concerns.

 The Benefits of Reflexology